Afghanistan

 • Population: Approx. 800,000 – 1,000,000.

-• Primary Grievances: Conflict-driven displacement and total lack of representation in central state councils.
+• Primary Grievances: Conflict-driven displacement and lack of representation in state councils.

 • The Kyrgyz Nation of the Wakhan